 Important note: if you are using terraform workspace with an s3 backend the structure within the bucket will change slightly.
 If we said that we had done terraform workspace select uat and our key was set to mysteries-kubernetes.tfstate we would end up with a bucket pathway/key that looked like: s3sydprdmomstate/env:/uat/mysteries-kubernetes.tfstate

-Now that we understand how to configure each backend type, let's walk through the most common operations you'll need to perform: backing up state, migrating state between backends, and updating state in a remote backend.
+Now that we understand how to configure each backend type, here are the most common operations you'll need to perform: backing up state, migrating state between backends, and updating state in a remote backend.

 Before performing any remote backend operation with a platform like Scalr, you need an API token.
 Run the following to authenticate: